-Hyperkeratoses are classified as actinic hyperkeratoses or as seborrheic hyperkeratoses.
+Hyperkeratoses are classified as actinic hyperkeratosis or as seborrheic hyperkeratosis.
 The former are pre-cancerous skin lesions and they appear on sun exposed skin, whereas the latter are deposits of sebum and keratinocytes, which present as slightly bulgy or swollen skin lesions, with an uneven, dark coloured surface.
 They usually appear in older people.

 Photodynamic Therapy for actinic hyperkeratoses